shalabh2016/js-users/JUser/README.md

 - SqLite is used.
 - `dotnet run` is used to  run the project, and `dotnet restore` must be run if run for the first time.
 - This repo also includes a `jsusers.db` which includes a Sqlite DB contains records from api call `/users.json` and addition of some new data also.
 You may delete and then you must run `dotnet tool install --global dotnet-ef` then `dotnet ef database update UserModelMigration`.
+- To run tests: `dotnet test`
+- After `dotnet run` you can open the url as given in console.
+- If using Visual Studio then can run directly using `Ctrl+5` (Windows) or Click on run button.
+- Else can use CMD or Bash.

 ## Instructions